severalnines/docs/user-guide/mongodb/manage.rst

 * **Import**
 	- Re-import configuration if you have:
 		- Performed local configuration changes directly on the configuration files.
-		- Restarted the mysql servers/performed a rolling restart after a configuration change.
+		- Restarted the MongoDB servers/performed a rolling restart after a configuration change.
-	- ClusterControl will trigger a job to fetch the latest modification from each MySQL, HAProxy and Garbd node.
+	- ClusterControl will trigger a job to fetch the latest modification from each MongoDB node.

-* **Change Parameter**
-	- The selected parameter will be changed or created in the specified group option.
-ClusterControl will attempt to dynamically set the configuration value if the parameter is valid.
-Then, the change can be persisted in the configuration file.

 .. _MongoDB - Manage - Configurations - Base Template Files: